 Option 1: Extended eligibility is for one 12-month period immediately following the loss of AHCCCS eligibility.
 The member is eligible for all AHCCCS covered services as long as they continue to be medically eligible for a transplant.
+The member must be enrolled under rate code 3100 or 310z.
 If determined medically ineligible for a transplant at any time during the period, eligibility will terminate at the end of the calendar month in which the determination is made.

 Option 2: The member loses AHCCCS eligibility but maintains transplant candidacy status as long as medical eligibility for a transplant is maintained.
-At the time that the transplant is scheduled to be performed the transplant candidate will reapply and will be re-enrolled with his/her previous Contractor to receive all covered transplant services.
+The member must be enrolled under rate code 3200 or 320z.
+At the time that the transplant is scheduled to be performed the transplant candidate will reapply and will be re-enrolled with their previous Contractor to receive all covered transplant services.
 Option 2-eligible individuals are not eligible for any non-transplant related health care services from AHCCCS.